dcharlaftis/dockerNodeHello/README.md

        DOCKER_OPTS='-H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock'

    The last command means that the host machine will listen to port 4243 for incoming docker command requests
-   ie. $curl http://localhost:4243/images/json will respond a json containing thedocker images info
+   ie. $curl http://localhost:4243/images/json will respond a json containing the docker images info

 ## 1. Clone repository